Caprese Couscous Stuffed Tomatoes

 Notes

-- Substitute cooked quinoa for the couscous to make this dish gluten-free.
+- Gluten-free: Substitute cooked quinoa for the couscous.

-- Stuffed tomatoes can be completely prepared ahead of time, up to a day in advance, and refrigerated until ready to bake.
+- Make ahead: Stuffed tomatoes can be completely prepared ahead of time, up to a day in advance, and refrigerated until ready to bake.
 Add about ten minutes to the baking time.

 These were soooo good!!
 I made these last night and my family loved them!
 It was a weeknight meal, but they are so tasty and pretty I want to serve them to guests.
 I made one in a separate vessel with non-dairy mozzarella for my child with a dairy allergy and it was also great.
 Thank you for this winner!